Why Montessori » Parent/Guardian Education

 Montessori Education for Families - Mark your calendar for our upcoming Montessori Education opportunities for parents & guardians.

-February 9, 2024 - Coffee with Admin at the Wheat Ridge Campus (for families from both campuses!)
+February 5, 2025 - Coffee with Admin at the Golden Campus

 parent ed